 Point A Media developed a new logo for Nacogdoches G.I.
 Consultants that combines a strong graphic element with a crisp, modern wordmark to create an instantly recognizable visual identity.
 The icon incorporates the letters "G" and "I" in the shape of the universal stick figure symbol.
 It signals that Nacogdoches G.I.
 Consultants is THE place to receive G.I. care.
 The logo uses a modern typeface that is both clean and understated, portraying a quiet, reassuring confidence.
 "G.I.
 Consultants" is set off in the darker blue, tying it visually to the graphic and positioning it as the prominent service conveyed by the organization.

-Silver Spring started at Point A when developing the brand for their soon-to-open facility in Abilene, Texas.
+Silver Spring started at Point A when developing the brand for their facility in Abilene, Texas.
 This flowing wordmark branches into a swirling graphic that evokes motion and liveliness.
 Silvery-gray was a deliberately obvious color choice that is buoyed by a fresh, vibrant and sleek blue.
 The calligraphy typeface suggests hand lettering, which personalizes the name "Silver Spring," while maintaining a distinct visual identity.
 The slab serif typeface used for the positioning text: "Rehabilitation, Health, Living," is an update of the common typewriter font.
 Accessing the familiarity of this typestyle, anchors this fluid logo, creating a modern, but comfortable design.

 The identity for North Village Market, an exciting new development in Nacogdoches, communicates the legacy, experience, savvy and vision behind the project – independent of the literal aspects of the brick and mortar development.
 The name further separates the development from existing retail locations, while serving as a foundation for building an inclusive, family-oriented, welcoming, trustworthy and fully-supported brand that appeals to both potential tenants and future visitors.
 This logo is very representational and retro, yet the style is quite mainstream.
 It appeals to a broad range of prospective tenants and shoppers with a polished but homegrown feel.
 Small-town values meet family traditions in this hand-stitched seal of quality representing the founding family’s stamp of approval.